 We booked the Paloma Cruise based on the recommendation of one of my best friends who had done it a few years earlier.
 The staff were great, the food and drinks were delicious, the rooms were comfortable and clean and the itinerary took in everything we wanted to see.
 Paloma is a great mid-range option for those who want to have a great Halong Bay cruise but don’t want to go broke over it.
 Think of all the extra food you can buy back in Hanoi!

 Paradise Elegance Cruise was recommended to me by my dad who has taken a cruise with them and absolutely loved it.
-These guys have great reviews on TripAdvisor, are very well-known and reliable and are the ultimate in luxury cruises in Halong Bay.
-Another luxury company you may like to check out is Bhaya Cruises who also come highly recommended as a great luxury cruise operator.
+These guys have great reviews on TripAdvisor, are very well known and reliable and are the ultimate in luxury cruises in Halong Bay.
+Another luxury company you may like to check out is Bhaya Cruises which also comes highly recommended as a great luxury cruise operator.